viezel/Dock/README.md

   * stop       stop containers
   * reset      resetting containers.
 Careful - you are deleting everything
   * remove     removing containers.
 Careful - you are deleting everything
+  * logs       view logs from PHP and Nginx.
+Use '--follow' to tail it
+  * logs-mysql view logs from MySQL.
+Use '--follow' to tail it
+  * logs-queue view logs from the queue.
+Use '--follow' to tail it
+  * logs-redis view logs from Redis.
+Use '--follow' to tail it
 ------

 Laravel commands: